Authored by the expert who managed and guided the team behind the Democratic Republic of the Congo Property Pack

 What are the total closing costs as a percent in Congo-Kinshasa in 2026?

-The typical total closing cost for buying property in Congo-Kinshasa in 2026 is around 10% to 12% of the purchase price for a straightforward transaction with clean documentation.
+The typical total closing-cost estimate in Congo-Kinshasa in 2026 is about 10% of the purchase price for a standard foreign residential buyer.

 If you want to go into more details, we also have a blog article detailing all the property taxes and fees in Congo-Kinshasa.